tanmoy87544/ursa/README.md

 The Research Agent scrapes data from urls, so has the potential to attempt to pull information from questionable sources.

 Some suggestions for sandboxing the agent:
-- Creating a specific environment such that limits OppenAI's access to only what you want.
+- Creating a specific environment such that limits URSA's access to only what you want.
 Examples:
     - Creating/using a virtual machine that is sandboxed from the rest of your machine
-    - Creating a new account on your machine specifically for OppenAI
+    - Creating a new account on your machine specifically for URSA
 - Creating a network blacklist/whitelist to ensure that network commands and webscraping are contained to safe sources

-You have a duty for ensuring that you use OppenAI responsibly.
+You have a duty for ensuring that you use URSA responsibly.